-(ii) Consultation between Investors and Counterparty Governments (Respondent Party)
+(2) Consultation between Investors and Counterparty Governments (Respondent Party)

-A dispute is not immediately submitted to arbitration on its occurrence.
-Instead, there is ordinarily a consultation period of between three to six months before submission to arbitration
+dispute is not immediately submitted to arbitration on its occurrence.
+Instead, there is ordinarily a consultation period of between three to six months before submission to arbitration.

-(iii) Submission of a Claim to Arbitration
+(3) Submission of a Claim to Arbitration